 Mission Education: The Nobel Laureates gathered once again gather in Lindau for the 63rd Meeting

 Since 1951, Nobel Laureates in the fields of chemistry, physiology/medicine, and physics have gathered in Lindau along with 550 outstanding young researchers from all over the world for the Lindau Nobel Laureate Meetings.
 These meetings aim not only to help shape tomorrow's academic elite; they also impart knowledge to an interested public under the motto "Mission Education."
-The most recent meeting was held in Lindau from 30 June to 5 July 2013, and was dedicated to chemistry.

 Held annually since 1951, the Lindau Nobel Laureate Meetings bring together around 30 Nobel Laureates and nearly 600 highly qualified, outstanding young researchers from up to 80 countries for a week long gathering.
 The goal is the exchange of ideas and experience across cultures and generations, as well as the establishment of networks.
 Lectures, discussion rounds, podium discussions and master classes account for the majority of the Meeting's programme.
 But the Lindau Nobel Laureate Meetings also intentionally leave participants space for inspiration and reflection, for personal encounters and intensive conversations - which sets it apart from typical science and research conferences.